For more information about the City of Long Beach, please visit the below sites:

 - Long Beach is home to the historic Queen Mary and the world-class Long Beach Aquarium of the Pacific.

-- Long Beach is home to two prestigious educational institutions — Long Beach City College and California State University, Long Beach (CSULB).
-Also known as “The Beach,” CSULB is the second largest campus in the California State University system.
+- Long Beach is home to two prestigious educational institutions — Long Beach City College and California State University, Long Beach (CSULB), also known as “The Beach”.